 Learn more | Get AdLock | Get AdGuard |

-As far as customer support is concerned, AdLock provides email and phone support, as well as FAQs and a user guide.
+Regarding customer support, AdLock offers email and phone assistance, as well as FAQs and a user guide.
 AdGuard provides email support, a knowledge base, FAQs, and a community forum.

 FAQs